hiulit/Sassy-Gridlover/README.md

 Sassy-Gridlover
 ===============

-Sass mixins to establish a typographic system with modular scale and vertical rhythm.
+**Super easy to use Sass mixins** to establish a typographic system with modular scale and vertical rhythm.
 Based on the Gridlover app http://www.gridlover.net/app/

 Gridlover gives you adjustable css for font sizes, line heights and margins.